Voultapher/Presentations/cppcon2017WebService/present.md

 <!-- .element: class="fragment" -->

 Note:
+- Let us now compare a big productivity factor, their compile time.
 - Note, the results are the 90 percentile compiled with clang 4. >>
-- uWebSockets is linked as dynamic library, making a breeze to work with. >>
+- uWebSockets is linked as dynamic library, making it a breeze to work with. >>
 - I couldn't get IncludeOS to build as Debug, so I measured the default settings.
 With 90 percent being under 3 seconds, still nice to quickly iterate with. >>